History of the Jews in Algeria: Independent Algeria

-After Algeria gained its independence in 1962, it passed the Nationality Code in 1963, depriving non-Muslims of citizenship.
-This law extended citizenship only to those individuals whose fathers and paternal grandfathers were Muslim.
-95% of the country's 140,000-strong indigenous Jewish population went into exile after the passage of the law.
-Approximately 130,000 Jews left Algeria.
-Moroccan Jews who were living in Algeria and Jews from the M'zab Valley in the Algerian Sahara, who did not have French citizenship, as well as a small number of Algerian Jews from Constantine, also emigrated to Israel at that time.
+More than 90% of Algerian Jews (110,000 out of about 130,000) opted for France, they left Algeria en masse, not because they were persecuted there as Jews but because they had so deeply internalized their "Frenchness" that they considered their destiny linked to that of the French, although some went to Israel.
 By 1969, fewer than 1,000 Jews were still living in Algeria.
-By 1975 the government had seized all but one of the country's synagogues and converted them to mosques or libraries.
+By 1975, because of a lack of worshippers, all but one of the country's synagogues were closed, having been converted into mosques or libraries.

+After the Evian agreements of 19 March 1962, the vast majority of the remaining Jews in Algeria were among the 800,000 French people who crossed the Mediterranean at in the space of a few months.
+Regarded as repatriates in the same way as the 'Pieds Noirs', they gradually integrated into the French Jewish community, which they helped to reshape, like their co-religionists who had previously arrived from Egypt, Tunisia and Morocco.
+The number of those who settled in Israel is estimated at around 10,000.
+As for those who remain in Algeria, they can only observe that the young independent nation is being built on a Arab-Muslim identity, since the law on the nationality code of 12 March 1963 automatically grants Algerian nationality only to those who have a ‘nationality of origin’, defined by their Muslim personal status under French domination.

-Since 2005, the Algerian government has attempted to reduce discrimination against the Jewish population, by establishing a Jewish association, and passing a law that recognized freedom of religion.
+Since 2005, the Algerian government has attempted to reduce discrimination against the Jewish population by establishing a Jewish association and passing a law that recognized freedom of religion.
 They also allowed a relaunching of Jewish pilgrimage, to the most holy Jewish sites in North Africa.
 In 2014, the Minister of Religious Affairs Mohammed Eissa announced that the Algerian government would foster the reopening of Jewish synagogues.
-However, this never came to fruition, with Eissa stating that it was no longer the interest of Algerian Jews.
+However, this never came to fruition, with Eissa stating that it was no longer in the interest of Algerian Jews.
 In 2017, there were an estimated 50 Jews remaining in Algeria, mostly in Algiers.
-In 2020, there are an estimated 200 Jews in Algeria.
+As of 2020, there were an estimated 200 Jews in Algeria.